opencv/opencv/modules/gpu/doc/per_element_operations.rst

     :param src1: First source matrix.

-    :param src2: Second source matrix.
-It must have the same size and type as ``src1``.
+    :param src2: Second source matrix with the same size and type as ``src1``.

-    :param dst: Destination matrix.
-Will have the same size and type as ``src1``.
+    :param dst: Destination matrix with the same size and type as ``src1``.

     :param mask: Optional operation mask.
 8-bit single channel image.